Lodges near Angkor

 Endowed with a terrace of 24.5 m2, this low-lying house enjoys a magnificent view of the rice paddies and the setting sun.
 The light and airy bathroom measuring 9.5 m2 is equipped with a rain shower.

-Three adults and a child below 12 years old can sleep in this room, either in three separate single beds or in a double bed and a single bed and an extra bed*.
+Two adults and a child below 12 years old can sleep in this room, in a double bed and an extra bed*.

 The bedroom of approximately 41.5 m2 is decorated in shades of turquoises and whites with patinated furniture from India, a country which has had a strong influence on Khmer culture.
 At the time of its construction in the XIIth century, the famous temple Angkor Wat was initially consecrated to the Hindu god Vishnu before being dedicated to Buddhism towards the XVIth century.
 The Khmer language contains many words with their origin in Sanskrit.